Discover the proven health benefits of green tea

 You will be surprised to know that green tea and black tea originated from the same plant species- Camellia sinensis.
 The difference only lies in the way the leaves are processed that distinguishes and defines how green tea becomes ‘green’ and black tea becomes ‘black’.

-Green Tea is made up of various nutrients that benefit us in different ways.
+Among man great health benefits of Green Tea, one is that it is made up of various nutrients that benefit us in different ways.
 Green tea consists of Catechins, Caffeine, Theanine, Vitamin C, Folic Acid, Vitamin B2, Beta-Carotene, Vitamin A, Saponins, Fluorine and various minerals such as potassium, calcium, phosphorus, and manganese among others.

 Green Tea is full of polyphenols and they act as antioxidants in our body.
 One of the major antioxidant found in a large amount in green tea is Catechin.
 Catechin provides major health benefits that come from green tea.

 A cup of green tea first thing in the morning will freshen you up.
 It also makes you smarter.
 You tend to have increased energy and productivity.

 Catechins oxidise extremely easily.
 It helps in decreasing blood cholesterol levels, prevents cancer, tooth decays, antibacterial effect, anti-influenza effect and anti-hyperglycemic effect.
 It reduces body fat, inhibits high blood pressure and provides a deodorizing effect.

 The amount of caffeine present in black tea and coffee is very high as compared to green tea.
 The amount of caffeine differs from one green tea to another.
 The amount depends on the variety of tea plant, and its growing conditions.
 The amount of caffeine in green tea varies from 30-50 mg.